Claymont, Delaware: History

 Sitting strategically along the Delaware River, Claymont has been a two-way thoroughfare for travel to and from Philadelphia and Washington, D.C., since colonial days.

-During the colonial period, the town served as a stop along the King's Highway, and with its location at the confluence of Interstate 95, Interstate 495, US 13 (Governor Printz Boulevard) and US 13 Bus.
+During the colonial period, the town served as a stop along the King's Highway or Philadelphia Pike.
+The town became a site for intersections and connections with Interstate 95, Interstate 495, US 13 (Governor Printz Boulevard), and US 13 Bus.
 Philadelphia Pike has long been a thoroughfare for travel between Philadelphia (20 miles to the north) and Washington, D.C.
 (100 miles to the south).

-In 1838, the newly constructed Philadelphia, Wilmington, and Baltimore Railroad built a station in Claymont.
-The area developed from a primarily agricultural community to a suburban resort area for wealthy Philadelphia families, and in the early 20th century into an industrial working community.
-It has included the suburban subdivdisions of Claymont Addition, Brookview, Worthland, and Woodstream Gardens.
+In 1838, the newly constructed Philadelphia, Wilmington and Baltimore Railroad built a station in Claymont.
+The area developed from a primarily agricultural community to a suburban resort area for wealthy Philadelphia families.
+In the early 20th century, it developed as an industrial working community.
+It has included the suburban subdivisions of Claymont Addition, Brookview, Worthland, and Woodstream Gardens.

-Naamans became Claymont in 1856 after the Reverend John B. Clemson, pastor of the Episcopal church, relocated with his family from their plantation, Claymont Court, in Charles Town, West Virginia.
+Naamans was renamed as Claymont in 1856 after the Reverend John B. Clemson, pastor of the Episcopal church, relocated here with his family from their plantation, Claymont Court, in Charles Town, West Virginia.

 Claymont, with its diverse population, has continued to maintain a strong sense of community.
 The community's religious, civic, historic, and social organizations play a major role in supporting its unique character.

 Renaissance

-Since the mid 1990s, several major revitalization efforts have been completed, including renovations of historical sites such as the Claymont Stone School, the Darley House and the Robinson House.
+Since the mid-1990s, several major revitalization efforts have been completed, including renovations of such historical sites as the Claymont Stone School, the Darley House and the Robinson House.
 The Claymont Renaissance Development Corporation, a nonprofit organization working to stimulate economic growth and residential improvement in Claymont, received a Sustainable Communities Award from the National Association of Counties.

-In what has been called "the single largest redevelopment project in Brandywine Hundred in the last 40 years", the 633-unit, 66 acre community of Brookview was razed beginning in 2007 to make way for the new urbanist, mixed use Darley Green development.
-In 2017, plans were announced for the redevelopment of the former 450 acre Claymont Steel site.
-In 2019 construction began on the $71M Claymont Regional Transportation Center which will replace the current small commuter rail stop one half mile to the south.
+In what has been called "the single largest redevelopment project in Brandywine Hundred in the last 40 years", the 633-unit, 66 acre community of Brookview was razed beginning in 2007 to make way for the new urbanist, mixed-use Darley Green development.
+In 2017, plans were announced for the redevelopment of the former 450-acre Claymont Steel site.
+In 2019 construction began on the $71M Claymont Regional Transportation Center, which will replace the current small commuter rail stop one half mile to the south.